 102 S. Maryland Ave.

 This theatre opened in 1912 on the north side of the street between Brand and what is now called Artsakh Ave.
-This stretch of Broadway at the time was using the numbering system of the town of Tropico so the address would have been 1105 W. It was perhaps running only until 1916 or 1917.
+The initial address would have been 1105 W. in the city's pre-1918 system.
+It was perhaps running only until 1916 or 1917.
 The building survives in a very remodeled fashion, given a new facade along with several adjacent structures.
 For more information see the page about the Majestic Theatre.